-- Senior Leaders include KG Section Head, Junior School Head, Vice Principal, and Administrative officer. - The Senior Leaders should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff/ student.
-They should also be aware of any relevant local regulations or overarching regulations that pertain to the organization to which the school belongs. - They are responsible for ensuring that the Online Safety Lead and other relevant staff receive suitable training to enable them to carry out their online safety roles and to train other colleagues, as relevant. - They are also responsible for ensuring that students are taught through orientation sessions how to use ICT tools such as the internet, email and social networking sites, safely and appropriately. - They should ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal online safety monitoring role.
-This is to provide a safety net and also support to those colleagues who take on important monitoring roles. - The Senior Leaders will receive regular monitoring reports from the Online Safety Lead. - They are responsible for ensuring that parents when given access to data and information relating to their child/children via the learning platform, have adequate information and guidance relating to the safe and appropriate use of this online facility.
+- The Senior Leaders are responsible for ensuring that the relevant staff are receiving suitable CPD to enable them to carry out their E-Safety roles and to train other colleagues, as relevant. - They are also responsible for ensuring that students are taught through orientation session on how to use ICT tools such as the internet, email and social networking sites, safely and appropriately. - The Senior Leaders will ensure the reporting mechanism to be followed for students and staff for all incidents which falls under Online Safety. - The Senior Leaders will ensure that there is a system in place to allow for monitoring and support of those in school who carry out the internal E-Safety monitoring role.
+This is to provide a safety net and also support to those colleagues who take on important monitoring roles. - > The Senior Leaders will receive regular monitoring reports from the E-Safety Leader. - The Senior Leaders should be aware of the procedures to be followed in the event of a serious E-Safety allegation being made against a member of staff/student. - The Senior Leaders are responsible for ensuring that parents, when given access to data and information relating to their child/children via the learning platform, have adequate information and guidance relating to the safe and appropriate use of this online facility.